BioAIgroup/BioAIgroup.github.io/_pages/research.md

 # Research

 Our overarching goal is to use computational biology approaches to gain a better understanding of biological systems.
 One focus is to develop deep neural network architectures to analyse high-throughput cancer data and push forward the area of precision medicine.
 We are interested in integrative approaches that combine high-throughput data (genomics, transcriptomics, proteomics, metabolomics) on particular systems with existing biological knowledge from knowledge-bases such as biological network data (KEGG, Reactome).
-We are also investigating the use of communicative multi-agent systems (MAS) to facilitate a flexible and goal-driven approach to integrating bioinformatics data and methods.
+We are also investigating the use of multi-agent systems (MAS) to facilitate flexible and goal-driven analysis to integrate bioinformatics data and methods.

 Here are some themes and techniques that we currently work on: